searene/sand/content/posts/find-the-majority-element-using-the-boyer-moore-majority-voting-algorithm.md

 # Intuition

 The intuition behind the algorithm is that `count` can be taken as a vote for `element`.
-When we encounter a different value from `element`, we decrease the vote, when we encounter the same value as `element`, we increase the vote, so in the end, the majority number will have the most votes and win the contest.
+When we encounter a different value from `element`, we decrease the vote, when we encounter the same value as `element`, we increase the vote, so in the end, the majority number will have the most votes and therefore win the contest.

 # Proof